Garmin Fenix 8 Review | Cash Grab ❌ 8 cons ✔️ 18 Pros

 Garmin Fenix 8 : 3xPinned Activities, 1x Activity Folder

 Once you select a sport, it again appears above a horizontal line but this time below the line are sport-specific options like training and active CIQ data fields.
-You can also change the screen layouts here plus swipe left to right through Activity stages: Stage 1 is the sport overview, stage 2 is the data pages of the sports and stage 3 is the music controls.
+You can also change the screen layouts here plus swipe left to right through the new Activity Stages: Stage 1 is the sport overview, stage 2 is the data pages of the sports that you can scroll through horizontally and stage 3 is the music controls.

 I’ve been using this for a while and am unsure about it.
 It feels vaguely better but I have a nagging feeling that the screen flows, layouts, screen lock and number of button presses could all be improved.
 Access to the sports options is an improvement but the rest seems like an attempt to copy the Apple Watch poorly.